 I recognize that in the shifting landscape of the visual arts, it is essential that the artistic vision be supported by technical knowledge to clearly project the individual voice.
 My approach begins with building a foundation in visual elements, color theory, and basic exposure theory.
 Once the foundation is laid the journey towards an artistic vision can be explored, tested, and revisited.
-It is my goal to provide an educational environment that fortifies the foundation of the visual language, emphasizes critical and creative thinking, fosters collaboration, and engages in active learning.
+It is my goal to provide an educational environment that fortifies the foundation of the visual language, emphasizes critical and creative thinking, fosters collaboration, and engages learning of old processes and emerging technologies.

 In the classroom, I encourage my students to rigorously examine the world through their own personal lens.
 I provide them assigned opportunities to explore their vision and implement their knowledge of the in-class materials and discussions.
 Analysis of these assignments during class critiques promotes a collaborative learning environment by engaging the artist and their peers in an honest exchange of diverse ideas.
 Through this exchange I am able to assess the progress of each student, both as an individual and part of a group, and adjust my pedagogical approach towards their needs.